 In reading “Flashover and Fire Analysis” by Patrick and Kathryn Kennedy, we also learn that just because a fire leads to full-room involvement, it does not always mean the room flashed over.
 Reports point out that ventilation is one of the most significant factors in whether flashover ever occurs, with Vincent Dunn describing it as one of his three recommended ways to delay such an event.

 The Kennedys also state: “The indicators of flashover do not define flashover.
-Rather flashover is defined by its nature (rapid transition to a full room involvement.”
+Rather, flashover is defined by its nature (rapid transition to a full room involvement.”

 Another misconception among fire investigators is the rate of speed for a flashover.
 Kennedy points out that investigators make subjective decisions based on the rate of “full room involvement” and often deem a fire to have been started with some form of accelerant.
 In fact, NFPA 921 states the contrary, saying, “Research has shown that time to flashover from open flame can be as short as 1 1/2 minutes in a residential fire.”

 By proper ventilation, we can eliminate superheated air and gases from the compartment.
 Depending on the fire, you can call for a horizontal or vertical vent.
 Just be conscious of the venting and location of the vent to not get other portions of the uninvolved structure involved.
-This method also reduces heat in the compartment as well as increases visibility for potential search operations.
+This method also reduces heat in the compartment and increases visibility for potential search operations.
 Vincent Dunn mentions in his report that non-ventilation is also another option: “By not venting and instead closing the door to the burning room, you can also delay flashover.”

 He adds: “By not venting, you starve the fire of oxygen, which slows down the combustion rate, which slows down the build-up of heat in the room.
 This may be done when there is a delay in stretching a hose line and all persons are out of the burning room.”